christianalfoni/reactx/docs/data-queries.md

 }
 ```

+You can also call `fetch`, to force a fetch, or `revalidate` to update the value in the background.

 ::: info

-The query is **lazy** which means it will only start fetching the initial data when either `state` or `promise` is consumed, or any method is called on the query.
+The query is **lazy** which means it will only start fetching the initial data when either of the properties of the query is accessed.

+Any call to `fetch` or `revalidate` will abort the current pending request, if any.

 :::